 1939 With the recent discoveries of dead bodies there, Lake Mead in Southern Nevada has been in the news.
 The 1.5 million acres encompassing this water body and its environs have been a designated national recreation area since 1964, but a portion of them almost had become a Nevada state park three decades earlier.
 The […]

 1832-1860 Elijah Skaggs, nè Eli Harrison Skaggs (1818-1890) stands out in U.S. gambling history.
 He was one of the country’s cleverest card tricksters and a hugely successful gambler.
 More significantly, he created a franchise system for the business of crooked faro.
 “He probably had more to do with the spread of gambling in this country […]

-Enjoy the Web’s premier source of fact-based gambling history.
+Enjoy the Web’s premier source of fact-based gambling and casino history.

 While you peruse the content, know that all of it’s been researched and vetted for accuracy as much as possible.
 Source lists are provided.

 All components of the site are works in progress, updated regularly.